lake-wg/edhoc/draft-ietf-lake-traces.md

 ~~~~~~~~
 {: artwork-align="left"}

-I selects cipher suite 0.
-A single cipher suite is encoded as an int:
+I selects cipher suite 2 and indicates the more preferred cipher suite(s), in this case 6, all encoded as the array [6, 2]:

 ~~~~~~~~
-SUITES_I (CBOR Data Item) (1 bytes)
+SUITES_I (CBOR Data Item) (3 bytes)
-00
+82 06 02
 ~~~~~~~~

 I creates an ephemeral key pair for use with the EDHOC key exchange algorithm: